-According to TCAC/HCD, the eastern portion of the City of Dixon has an environmental score in the 62nd percentile, the western portion north of W. H Street in the 43nd percentile, and the western portion south of W. H Street in the 29th percentile, while all areas surrounding the city fall below the 25th percentile (Figure 3-31, Local TCAC/HCD Environmental Domain).
+According to TCAC/HCD, the eastern portion of the City of Dixon has an environmental score in the 62nd percentile, the western portion north of W. H Street in the 43rd percentile, and the western portion south of W. H Street in the 29th percentile, while all areas surrounding the city fall below the 25th percentile (Figure 3-31, Local TCAC/HCD Environmental Domain).
 The primary indicators leading to the low scores outside of city limits, as reported by OEHHA's CalEnviroScreen, are pesticides, groundwater threats, hazardous waste, impaired waters, and solid waste.
 As most of this area is agricultural land, these conditions are not surprising, and have been managed so as to not negatively impact residents of Dixon.

 Within the city, the higher score in the eastern portion is based on both population characteristics and pollution burden.
 As shown in Figure 3-32, CalEnviroScreen Percentiles in Dixon, the eastern portion of the city scores in the 69th percentile for CalEnviroScreen.
-While this area does not qualify as a disadvantaged community, there is a significant concentration of poverty, low rates of educational attainment, and a high rate of unemployment as well as increased exposure to hazardous waste, groundwater threats, and lead in housing.
-While these factors may not reflect all neighborhoods in east Dixon, they do represent an area of potential concern regarding fair housing and disproportionate exposure to environmental hazards and a concentration of vulnerable populations.
+While this area does not qualify as a disadvantaged community, there are high rate of unemployment (80th percentile), low rates of educational attainment (79th percentile), and high rates of medical conditions including asthma (69th percentile) and cardiovascular disease (64th percentile), as well as increased exposure to hazardous waste (89th percentile), groundwater threats (81st percentile), and pesticides (83rd percentile).
+While these factors may not reflect all neighborhoods in east Dixon, they do represent an area of potential concern regarding fair housing, including disproportionate exposure to environmental hazards and a concentration of vulnerable populations.
+As discussed previously, there is a higher rate of children in female headed households in this area of the city.
+Further, in the northern portion of east Dixon (north of A Street), approximately 71.4 percent of the population identifies as non-White, the highest concentration in Dixon, the median income is \$76,191, on the lower end of Dixon neighborhood median incomes, and 45.9 percent of households are lower- to moderate-income, a slightly higher proportion than other areas of the city.
+While the income characteristics of this area are not significantly different than other neighborhoods, the concentration of non-White households and female-headed households may both contribute to the population characteristics that inform the CalEnviroScreens score, and also indicate disproportionate exposure to pollution from sources such as major agricultural and industrial uses located east of SR 113.

 The City has included Programs 1.1.1 and 7.2.1 to reduce these issues, including:

-- Market rehabilitation assistance, which includes replacing lead-based paint, for lower-income households; - Evaluate transitional buffers or screening between residential and major transportation corridors, heavy industrial, or agricultural uses in new development;

-Work with Solano County to reduce impacts associated with solid waste and agricultural uses.
+- Market rehabilitation assistance, which includes replacing lead-based paint, for lower-income households; - Evaluate transitional buffers or screening between residential and major transportation corridors, heavy industrial, or agricultural uses in new development; - Work with Solano County to reduce impacts associated with solid waste and agricultural uses.